 - Leave a message with farm animal sounds on someone’s answering machine.

 - Redecorate your house by fingerpainting the walls and blame it on the kids.Determine your strength.
 Thumb wrestle with your own right and left hand

 - See how many people are listed in the phone book with your last name.
 Call and tell them you’re their long lost cousin.

 - Walk around the block and count all the pot holes in your street.

 - Give yourself a pat on the back and affirm that you made it another day.

-Be truthful….how many have you really done….or really plan to do soon?
+Be truthful, how many of the above have you really done or really plan to do soon?
 In quick review, I have done…well, never mind!
 Do you have any good stressor squashers you’d like to add?